decretist/Dissertation/Chapter0/chapter0.md

-that most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension.[^12] My goal was to see whether MALLET could surface more such topics, by topic modeling the first and second parts of the vulgate *Decretum*, topic modeling the first recension, and seeing what topics were left when the first recension topics were subtracted from the vulgate topics.[^13] While simple in concept, this proved prohibitively difficult in practice.[^14]
+that most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension.[^12] My goal was to see whether MALLET could bring more such topics to the surface, by topic modeling the first and second parts of the vulgate *Decretum*, topic modeling the first recension, and seeing what topics were left when the first recension topics were subtracted from the vulgate topics.[^13] While simple in concept, this proved prohibitively difficult in practice.[^14]

-In July 2013, I was working at MITH, and following the DH 2013 conference at University of Nebraska-Lincoln out of general interest rather than any sense that it might be relevant to my decision regarding a dissertation topic.
+In July 2013, I was working at MITH, and following the DH 2013 conference at University of Nebraska-Lincoln out of general interest.
 One presentation in particular caught my attention: "Stylometry and the Complex Authorship in Hildegard of Bingen's Oeuvre" by Mike Kestemont, Sara Moens, and Jeroen Deploige.
 Their work was later published as a paper, but the